manisaurabh24/kongversation-plugin/README.md

 1\.
 Enable Required Plugins

 This project uses:
-• key-auth → authenticate clients using apikey header.
+• key-auth → authenticate clients using consumer-key or oauth token in header.
-• ai-contextualizer → manage and cache conversation history per API key.
+• ai-contextualizer → manage and cache conversation history per consumer-key or oauth token in header.
-• ai-proxy → forward the request to the LLM (OpenAI, Anthropic, or other providers).
+• ai-proxy → forward the request to the LLM (Azure , OpenAI, Anthropic, or other providers).

 2\.
 Example Declarative Config (kong.yaml)